Skip to Content

 Pack of Nguni Cattles

 Nguni cattle are a resilient breed indigenous to Southern Africa, lauded for their adaptability and patterned hides.
 These animals are crucial to the region’s agricultural landscape, thriving in harsh environments where other breeds might falter.
-They have a strong resistance to local diseases and parasites, making them a low-maintenance livestock for farmers.
+They are strongly resistant to local diseases and parasites, making them low-maintenance livestock for farmers.

 Characteristics: